Health & Wellness

 Take your dog to the vet as soon as possible if you think they’re experiencing back or neck pain.
 In most cases, a dog’s back and neck pain can be managed with anti-inflammatory medication and lots of rest (but your vet will know what’s best).
 Never give your pup ibuprofen or Tylenol when they are experiencing back and neck pain, as it’s toxic and can cause severe health issues.

 Use caution if you need to carry your pup for any reason.
 Some quick tips to comfortably transport a dog with neck and back pain are:

 Although it’s rare, some dogs will require surgery to treat this painful condition.
-Thankfully, Fetch by The Dodo pet insurance typically covers this, along with other hereditary and chronic conditions.
+Thankfully, Fetch Pet Insurance typically covers this, along with other hereditary and chronic conditions.

 When dogs carry extra weight, it can put additional stress on their backs (especially for pups with longer backs).
 Making sure your dog remains physically fit and lean (especially if they’re at risk for developing IVDD) can help them avoid neck and back pain.

 If your dog ever experiences back or neck pain, you now know the potential causes and how to help them feel good again.